-A cervical laminectomy is a surgery to relieve pressure on the spinal cord and nerves in the neck.
+A cervical laminectomy is a surgery to relieve pressure on the spinal cord and/or nerves in the neck.
 It's sometimes called decompressive surgery.

 During the surgery, the doctor removes pieces of the bony covering and other tissues that are squeezing the spinal cord and nerves.
 In some cases, small pieces of bone or small plates and screws will be used to hold the spine in place after the tissue is removed.
 This is called fusion.

 Many people have less pain soon after surgery.
 But you may feel stiff and sore for a few months.

 Most people go home 1 to 2 days after surgery.
 You will likely go back to work in 2 to 4 weeks.
 But if your job requires physical labour, it may take 4 to 8 weeks.